solomonchidera/alx-system_engineering-devops/README.md

 3. Make changes and commit: `git commit -m "Add new feature"`
 4. Push to the branch: `git push origin feature-name`
 5. Create a pull request.
+6. We will review and merge as soon as possible

 Please read the [contribution guidelines](CONTRIBUTING.md) for more details.